 China's gross domestic product growth slowed down in the second quarter to the lowest rate in three years due to a soft global demand, show the official data released Friday.

 The data released by the National Bureau of Statistics reveal that China's gross domestic product grew at 7.6 percent in the second quarter of 2012 compared to the same period last year.
 China's GDP growth was 8.1 percent in the first quarter.

 China had set its target at 7.5 percent for 2012.
 In 2011 and 2010, the economy grew by 9.2 percent and 10.4 percent respectively.

 This comes after it was reported earlier this week that China's trade surplus widened to $31.73 billion in June, up 42.9 percent compared to the same month last year amid slower-than-expected growth in imports.

 The continuing debt crisis in Europe and the tentative U.S. recovery have hurt the demand for exports, the key driver of China's economy.
-The International Monetary Fund has warned that the escalation of the euro zone debt problems could slash China's GDP growth for 2012 in half.
+The International Monetary Fund (IMF) has warned that escalation of the euro zone debt problems could slash China's 2012 GDP growth in half.

-Earlier in the year, the World Bank reported that China's export-and-investment-driven economic model, though successful for decades, was no longer sustainable and reforms were needed to prevent a sudden slump in growth.
+In February, the World Bank said that China's export- and investment-driven economic model, though successful for decades, was no longer sustainable and reforms were needed to prevent a sudden downturn.

 To contact the editor, e-mail: